biobakery/baqlava/readme.md

 <FILENAME>_tempfile_proteins.txt
 ```

 The main output is ```<FILENAME>_BAQLaVa_profile.txt``` which contains the viral profile.
 We will examine this in depth below.

-The additional files are products you may find helpful in further or downstream analysis of your viromes:
+The other three files produced are not reqired for any further viral analysis but are produced to aid in future research.
+If you do not plan to utilize them, they can be discarded to save space.

 ```<FILENAME>_bacterial_depeled.fq``` is a copy of the input file, with any reads that mapped to a bacterial database having been removed, cutting down the number of reads within the file drastically.